Gaia Cauchi

-Gaia Cauchi M.Q.R. (born 19 November 2002) is a Maltese singer.
+Gaia Cauchi M.Q.R. (/it/, born 19 November 2002) is a Maltese singer.
 She represented Malta at the Junior Eurovision Song Contest 2013 and won the contest with her song "The Start".

 Life and career

 2004–2012: Early career

 Gaia's first "international gig" came in 2011 when she appeared on the popular Italian TV show, Ti Lascio Una Canzone.
 She took on Tina Turner's "Proud Mary" and left the audience shouting "bellissimo!" (superlative of beautiful in Italian).
 She won the prestigious Sanremo Junior Music Festival a year later in her category when she was just nine years old.
 There, she sang "One Night Only", from Dreamgirls.